pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/config.md

 ![Tags applied by Pulumi CLI](/images/docs/concepts/stack-config-tags.png)

-## Using Pulumi ESC environments from Pulumi Stack Config
+## Using Pulumi ESC from Pulumi Stack Config

 Often there is common configuration and secrets you do not want to duplicate in various stack configuration files.
-Pulumi ESC Environments can help with that!
+Pulumi ESC can help with that!

 Once you have an [environment](/docs/concepts/environments/) set up and you are [projecting pulumi configuration](/docs/concepts/environments/#projecting-pulumi-config), you can import that environment (or multiple environments) into your Pulumi stack.